AMENDMENTThis chapter was updated throughout December 2019.

 The Disability Design Manager, Corporate Property will programme the work, re-visit site as required to undertake surveys and working drawings will be produced.

-The County Secretary will then inform the local Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering whether or not there are any problems with the verification of title and equity or with the results of any searches requested.
+The County Secretary will then inform the local Fostering Support Team Manager whether or not there are any problems with the verification of title and equity or with the results of any searches requested.

-If there are no such problems the Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering will request the Disability Design Manager, Corporate Property to commence the tendering process.
+If there are no such problems the Fostering Support Team Manager or will request the Disability Design Manager, Corporate Property to commence the tendering process.

 The Disability Design Manager, Corporate Property will then forward to the foster carer a list of approved builders whom they will invite to submit tenders (the foster carer can add or delete builders if they wish but should note that, if they include any additional builders, they should conform to certain criteria, i.e. insurance cover, suitability for undertaking work, etc).

-When all the necessary approvals are in place the Business Services Assistant will inform the Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering.
-He/she will also notify the Disability Design Manager, Corporate Property that the matter will proceed.
+When all the necessary approvals are in place the Business Services Assistant will inform the Fostering Support Team Manager or Operations Manager, Adoption and Fostering.
+They will also notify the Disability Design Manager, Corporate Property that the matter will proceed.

 The County Secretary will then: